praveingk/praveingk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I am a Research Fellow at CIR Lab under School of Computing, National University of Singapore.
+I am a Staff Research Scientist at IBM Research - India.
+I work on networking, cloud research.
 I completed my PhD (Thesis topic:"Improving Network Diagnostics using Programmable Networks")  under the guidance of Prof. Chan Mun Choon.
 My Research is on Programmable Networks, Software Defined Networking, Network Virtualization and Mobile Communication technologies.

-Prior to my PhD Adventure, I was working with Cisco Systems, a major Networking company located in Bangalore, for 4 years.
-At Cisco, I worked on infrastructure and Virtualization R&D in core and edge routers(GSR and ASR).
+Prior to my PhD Adventure, I was working with Cisco Systems, Bangalore, for 4 years.
+At Cisco, I worked on infrastructure and virtualization R&D in core and edge routers(GSR and ASR).

 I was brought up at Chennai, a buzzing coastal Metro, which is located in South India.
-I am married to Sneha Muralidharan, who is also currently pursuing her PhD in Department of Biological Sciences, NUS.